chrisammon3000/aws-permits-pipeline/README.md

    ```
    *(optional)* Edit the file `scripts/set_parameters.sh` to set your own parameters for the database name, username and password.
 ### Deploy AWS Infrastructure
-These instructions will deploy a stack named `aws-permits-pipeline-1` using AWS CloudFormation:
+These instructions will deploy a stack named `aws-permits-pipeline` or `aws-permits-pipeline-vpc` using AWS CloudFormation.
+Note that the `--stack-name` parameter must match the `service` variable in `serverless.yml` so that Serverless can import the CloudFormation output values:

 1. Deploy the RDS stack with or without VPC:

    ```